ravindasenarath/aws-saa/README.md

    - Action - List of api calls allowed or denied
    - Resource - List of resources to which actions applied to
    - Condition - Conditions for policy to be in effect ( Optional )

+### Service Control Policies

+ SCPs are a type of policy that can be used to manage permissions and access to AWS services and resources across an entire organization, or a subset of an organization, such as an AWS account or an organizational unit (OU).

 ## IAM MFA